TEAMMATES/teammates/docs/development.md

 docker compose up -d

 ```
-If the following command does not work, you may not have the updated version (v2).
-So use this instead:
+If the above command does not work, you may not have the updated v2 version of Docker.
+You may want to try this instead:

 ```sh
 docker-compose up -d